Can You Convert a Conservatory Into an Extension?

 Sometimes a conservatory has simply reached the point where upgrading it is no longer the best investment.
 That might be because the structure is old, the base is questionable, the layout is too limited, or the homeowner wants something far more substantial than a conservatory can realistically become.
 If you want a full kitchen extension, a larger open-plan living area, or a room with a very different footprint, a new extension is often the cleaner answer.

 This is where a timber frame extension can make much more sense.
-K&S describe their timber frame extension service as a way to create a space that works properly for the home and lifestyle of the customer, rather than trying to force an old structure to do a job it was never designed for.
+Our timber frame extensions are a way to create a space that works properly for the home and lifestyle of the customer, rather than trying to force an old structure to do a job it was never designed for.

 Building regulations matter more than many homeowners realise